 Electrical Trades

-The materials, meters and methods used in this program give students an in-depth understanding of their field and the knowledge needed to work with the latest environmentally-friendly technologies.
+The materials, meters and methods used in Electrical Trades give students an in-depth understanding of their field and the knowledge needed to work with the latest environmentally friendly technologies.

-Students may earn advanced standing in the National Joint Apprenticeship and Training Committee (NJATC) and International Brotherhood of Electrical Workers (IBEW) programs.
+Electrical Trades students may earn advanced standing in the National Joint Apprenticeship and Training Committee (NJATC), an International Brotherhood of Electrical Workers (IBEW) program.

 Watch A Video About Our Electrical Trades Program